 In this section learn more about the history of the course and its hometown, see a selection of historic and current images of the course, learn about what the course is like today, and discover nearby historic sites.

 The Pinecrest Golf Club is located in the City of Avon Park in Highlands County.
 In the 1890’s Harlan Page Davidson purchased a tract of land on Lake Lotela for a hotel and golf course.
-In 1925, Harlan’s son, Col. Royal Page Davidson, contracted with golf course architect Bertie Way of Cleveland to design a golf course.
+In 1925, Harlan’s son, Col. Royal Page Davidson, contracted with golf course architect William Herbert "Bert" Way of Cleveland, Ohio to design a golf course.
 A year later, the clubhouse and first nine holes of the golf course were complete.
 In 1936, E.B.
 Hitchcock of Chicago bought the property and expanded the golf course to 18-holes.
 The property was sold several times over the next few decades.